• Skip to primary navigation

 Instructions

-• Add all ingredients to bowl of food processor fitted with steel blade.
+• Add all ingredients to the bowl of a food processor fitted with a steel blade.

 • Process for 30 seconds.
-Scrape down sides of bowl; process for 15 additional seconds or until mixture is smooth.
+Scrape down the sides of the bowl; process for 15 additional seconds or until the mixture is smooth and creamy.

 Nutrition